-Cancellation of the AHC theory or clinical day will be decided by the clinical instructor and students will be notified.
-If school (high school or Barton Community College) is closed due to weather-related conditions, the class (theory or clinical) will not be held.
+Cancellation of the AHC theory or clinical day will be decided by the instructor and students will be notified.
+If school (high school or Barton Community College) is closed due to weather-related conditions, the class will not be held.